GauravP23/GauravP23/README.md

 - 👋 Hi, I’m @GauravP23
 - 👀 I’m interested in ...Web development
-- 🌱 I’m currently learning ...JS
+- 🌱 I’m currently learning ...Raect
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... www.linkedin.com/in/gaurav-pawar-929280262